- Two 3.5mm premium audio input and output ports

 Well, it depends.
 USB audio adapters in general inherit about a 500ms delay/latency.
 You can offset this latency in your recording software or in post production, but is not recommended for live recording and broadcasting in a professional environment.

 Any Android devices work with this audio adapter right out of the box?

-We have found certain devices such as the Samsung Galaxy S4 SGH-I337 (Android 4.4.4) and the Samsung Note 4 (Android 4.4.4) SM-N9104 to be compatible right out of the box.
-The rule of thumb is to research or ask the manufacturer if the mobile device in question is compatible with the C-Media HS 100B Chip.
+We have found certain devices to be compatible right out of the box, but not all.
+The rule of thumb is to research or ask the manufacturer if the mobile device in question is compatible with the Solid State System SSS1629 Chip.